Gustaf Nilsson (footballer, born 1997)

-Håkan Gustaf Nilsson (born 23 May 1997) is a Swedish professional footballer who plays as a forward for Belgian Pro League club Club Brugge and the Sweden national team.
+Håkan Gustaf Nilsson (born 23 May 1997) is a Swedish professional footballer who plays as a forward for club Hertha BSC on loan from Belgian side Club Brugge, and the Sweden national team.

 Club career

 The son of Falkenbergs FF second highest ever goal scorer Håkan Nilsson, Gustaf followed in his father’s footsteps and started his career at Falkenbergs FF.
 He got promoted to the first team in 2014 and made his senior debut in July in a Allsvenskan match against Mjällby AIF.
 In the upcoming fixture he scored his first goal in a 4-1 victory against AIK.

 On 22 January 2016 he signed a four-year pre-contract with the Danish team Brøndby IF starting from the summer of 2016.
 On 5 January 2021 Nilsson signed for SV Wehen Wiesbaden in the German 3.
 Liga.

 On 28 July 2022, Nilsson signed a three-year contract with Union SG in Belgium.

 On 12 July 2024, Club Brugge announced they had signed Nilsson from Union on a four-year contract.